-Comfort matters, especially when wearing a plate carrier on duty.
+Comfort matters, especially when wearing a plate carrier on duty for extended periods of time or in extreme weather.
 To address this issue, companies like First Spear, Ferro Concepts, and TRex Arms have started to make foam plate backers to wear behind your armor plates, inside your plate bag.
-While foam is a great material to use for insulation (think koozies for your soda or favorite adult beverage), using it in a plate backer comfort pad begs the question: do you want more insulation on your chest, behind hard armor plates?
-One other thing to consider, since most plate comfort pads/backers have ventilation channels, and most plate bags are sealed: how is the foam plate backer going to ventilate the excess heat it will generate by insulating your body, if it is in a sealed plate bag?
+While foam is a great material to use for insulation (think koozies for your soda or favorite adult beverage or the inside of a Yeti cooler), using it in a plate backer comfort pad begs the question: do you want more insulation on your chest, behind hard armor plates that already inhibit the natural ability of your body to regulate its temperature?
+One other thing to consider, since most plate backers have ventilation channels, and most plate bags are sealed: how is the foam plate backer going to ventilate the excess heat it will generate by insulating your body, if it is in a sealed plate bag?

-If adding heat retention and insulation to your plate carrier is your intent, then you are all set.
+If adding heat retention and insulation to your plate carrier is your intent or not a concern for you, then you are all set.
 No need to read on.
-If, however, you would prefer a plate backer option with ventilation that didn't insulate you and retain more heat, then proceed.
+If, however, you would prefer a plate backer option with ventilation that didn't insulate you, retain more heat, and impede your physiological performance, then proceed.

-Here is how to use IceVents® Classic Plate Carrier Shoulder Pads to create the world's best plate backer comfort pads with the most ventilation available today when paired with a skeletonized plate carrier like IcePlate EXO® that has an open body-facing architecture that will facilitate convection to allow for evaporative cooling when wearing your plate carrier.
+Here is how to use IceVents® Classic Plate Carrier Shoulder Pads to create the world's best plate backer comfort pads with the most ventilation available today.
+This is especially true when paired with a skeletonized plate carrier like IcePlate EXO® that has an open body-facing architecture to facilitate convection, allowing for evaporative cooling when wearing your plate carrier.

 First, let's start with the recipe: